Skip to content

 Share this news

 Hawaii is blessed with abundant sunshine, an average annual temperature around 21°C (70°F), plentiful rainfall, and fertile volcanic soils from the Mauna Loa and Hualālai volcanoes.
-The porous and mineral-rich volcanic soil, combined with high-altitude growing conditions (approximately 3,000 feet) and sufficient shade protection from excessive sunlight, creates ideal conditions for cultivating the renowned Kona coffee's unique flavors.
+The porous and mineral-rich volcanic soil, combined with high-altitude growing conditions (approximately 3,000 feet) and sufficient shade protection from excessive sunlight, creates ideal conditions for cultivating the renowned Kona coffee's unique flavors..
+See also Nicaragua coffee origin.
+See also Colombian coffee origin.

 The coffee variety primarily cultivated in Hawaii is Typica.
 Seedlings are grafted and nurtured in nurseries for nearly a year before being transplanted into orchards.
 Coffee trees typically start producing cherries in their third year, reaching full production by the sixth year.
 Once mature, coffee cherries are washed, sorted by bean size and defect count, graded, and prepared for export.